tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 #### Final Underground, Pawłowski turns heel
 [Underground 25](e/ptw/2024-12-07-ptw-underground-25/) saw two seismic shifts.
 In the opening segment, Pawłowski confirmed that the show would be the final PTW Underground.
 To commemorate this series of events, a tournament would be held where the inaugural PTW Underground Champion would be crowned.
 In the main event, featuring [Puncher](@/w/puncher.md) defending his [PTW Championship](@/c/ptw-championship.md] against [Spartan](@/w/spartan.md), Pawłowski shocked the audience by attacking Spartan with a chair, which allowed Puncher to retain - thus turning heel for the first time since his [DDW](@/o/ddw.md) run.
-Ever since, Pawłowski dropped the gracious persona and heavily increased his social media presence, going into arguments with "haters" whom he refers to as "basement-dwellers" (_piwniczaki_).
+Ever since, Pawłowski has dropped his gracious persona and heavily increased his social media presence, going into arguments with "haters" whom he refers to as "basement-dwellers" (_piwniczaki_).

 ## Polish wrestling scene